 How have the Hartford Foundation's investments performed?

-In 2017, the S&P 500 index rose 21.8%.
-The FTSE Russell 1000 Value index rose 13.7% while the FTSE Russell 1000 Growth index rose 30.2%, aided by performance of the largest technology stocks.
-The Russell Mid Cap index rose 18.5%, while the FTSE Russell 2000 (smaller capitalization) index advanced 14.65%.
-Overseas, the MSCI EAFE Index rose 25% while the MSCI Emerging Market index rose 37.3%.
-In the currency markets, the US dollar weakened against many currencies, a reversal from the direction of the prior three years.
-In particular, a number of currencies in Europe were relatively strong, including the Euro which strengthened 13.8% against the US dollar.
-The Bloomberg Barclays US Aggregate Bond Index, a broad measure of the US bond market, gained 3.5% for the year.
-The Citigroup World Government Bond index, a proxy for the global bond market, rose 7.5%, as foreign currency exposure aided returns relative to those in the US fixed income indices.
-Yields on money market funds, while still very low, rose significantly.
-Volatility was remarkably muted.
+Over the past twelve months through the end of June, the S&P 500 index rose 14.4%.
+The FTSE Russell 1000 Value index rose 6.8% while the FTSE Russell 1000 Growth index rose 22.5%, aided by performance of the largest technology stocks.
+The Russell Mid Cap index rose 18.5%, while the FTSE Russell 2000 (smaller capitalization) index advanced 17.57%.
+Overseas, the MSCI EAFE Index rose 6.8% while the MSCI Emerging Market index rose 8.2%.
+In the currency markets, the US dollar strengthened against many currencies.
+The Bloomberg Barclays US Aggregate Bond Index, a broad measure of the US bond market, declined .4%.
+The Citigroup World Government Bond index, a proxy for the global bond market, declined .9%.
+Yields on money market funds, while still low, rose significantly.

-Against this backdrop, the Foundation's broadly-diversified Corporate portfolio posted an investment return of 17.2%, while the Trust portfolio returned 17.9%.
-The portfolios' inflation-adjusted spending policy benchmark, CPI + 5%, measured 7.4% in 2017, a level which was slightly lower than the average over the past 20 years.
-Since its inception in September of 1996, the Corporate portfolio has returned an average 7.8% per year, net of investment management fees.
-Over the same time period, the average net return for the Trust portfolio was 7.4% per year.
+Against this backdrop, the Foundation's broadly-diversified Corporate portfolio posted a one-year investment return of 6.1%, while the Trust portfolio returned 7.1%.
+Since its inception in September of 1996, the Corporate portfolio has returned an average 7.6% per year, net of investment management fees.
+Over the same time period, the average net return for the Trust portfolio was 7.2% per year.
+The portfolios' inflation-adjusted spending policy benchmark, CPI + 5%, measured an average annual increase of 7.5% over the same time period.
 The future direction of equity markets continues to be the significant determinant of progress toward this goal.

 *When reviewing these returns, please note that past performance is not a guarantee of future results.